 For Florian Zettelmeyer, a professor of marketing and faculty director of the program on data analytics at the Kellogg School, managers should not view analytics as something that falls beyond their purview.
 “The most important skills in analytics are not technical skills,” he says.
 “They’re thinking skills.”
 Managing well with analytics does not require a math genius or master of computer science; instead, it requires what Zettelmeyer calls “a working knowledge” of data science.
 This means being able to separate good data from bad, and knowing where precisely analytics can add value.

-A working knowledge of data science can help leaders turn analytics into genuine insight.
+Getting beyond data science for beginners to gain a working knowledge of the field can help leaders turn analytics into genuine insight.
 It can also save them from making decisions based on faulty assumptions.
 “When analytics goes bad,” Zettelmeyer says, “the number one reason is because data that did not result from an experiment are presented as if they had,” he says.
 “Even for predictive and prescriptive analytics, if you don’t understand experiments,” he says, “you don’t understand analytics.”

 Start with the Problem